MJoergen/nexys4ddr/dyoc/Episodes/ep26_-_Ethernet_Rx/README.md

 data it pushed into the fifo.
 This also influences the choice of how big the fifo should be,

+## Overall design strategy
+A number of blocks is needed in the design in order to facilitate reception of Ethernet frames.
+They are:
+* Interface to the Ethernet PHY - generating a byte stream with Start-Of-Frame and End-Of-Frame markers.
+* Header insertion - this strips away te CRC (and validates it), and inserts two bytes in front of the packet with the total byte length.
+* A fifo to provide for crossing from the Ethernet clock domain to the CPU clock domain.
+* A DMA to write the data to the memory.

 ## Data reception
 The PHY chip connects to the FPGA using the [RMII specification](https://en.wikipedia.org/wiki/Media-independent_interface#Reduced_media-independent_interface).